mainkoon81/Study-V003-MCMC-Python-R/README.md

 --------------------------------------------------------------------------------------------------
 ## 3. Slice Sampling
-A disadvantage of the Metropolis-Hastings is the dependence of finding a **good proposal distribution** that involves `setting step-size parameters` of such a distribution to appropriate values.
-Such a **parameter tuning** requires to make a good trade-off between `too low step-sizes` leading to a random walk and `too high step-sizes` leading to high rejection rates. **Slice sampling** is an MCMC technique that tries to overcome this problem by **adjusting the step-size more automatically**.
+A disadvantage of the Metropolis-Hastings is the dependence of finding a **good proposal distribution** that involves **setting step-size parameters** of such a distribution to appropriate values.
+Such a **`parameter tuning`** requires to make a good trade-off between `too low step-sizes` leading to a random walk and `too high step-sizes` leading to high rejection rates. **slice sampling** is an MCMC technique that tries to overcome this problem by **adjusting the step-size more automatically**.
+As it adaptively chooses the `magnitude of changes made in prior steps`, **slice sampling** is more efficient than basic Metropolis algorithms.